As the quotes below will demonstrate, it pays off to shop around before purchasing travel medical insurance.

 Many people rely on CAA for their roadside assistance plan.
 We bought our travel medical insurance through them on one of our extended trips but, at this time, their quote is so much higher, they aren't even in the ballgame.
 Curiously, Manulife is the underwriter for CAA but the rates through CAA are far higher than when you purchase direct from Manulife or through a private broker.

-Randy will turn 60 just after our trip starts so we wondered if that would affect the quote but, with all the underwriters we looked at, the age they consider is your age at the time the policy is purchased or takes effect.
+Randy was turning 60 just after that trip started so we wondered if that would affect the quote but, with all the underwriters we looked at, they consider only the age you are on the date the policy takes effect.

-The difference in cost between the lowest quote $2.06 and the highest $4.04 wouldn't make enough difference to worry about for a two-week holiday but over six months, it's $248.40 per person.
+The difference in cost between the lowest quote $2.06 and the highest $4.04 wouldn't make enough difference to worry about for a two-week holiday but over six months, it would have come to $248.40 per person.
 So, for the two of us, we could save nearly $500.00 by insuring with GMS instead of CAA.
-Of course cost isn't the only factor.
+Of course, cost isn't the only factor.

-We decided to deal with someone who knows us so we contacted the broker who handles our automobile and home insurance.
-As it turned out, he suggested the Manulife policy (at $2.81 per person per day), and this is route we decided to go with.
+You can find a broker by asking the carrier for the name and phone number of the brokers in your area.
+We decided to deal with someone who knows us, so we contacted the agent who handles our automobile and home insurance.
+He suggested the Manulife policy (at $2.81 per person per day), so that was the route we went for that particular trip.

-Now, as I say about any insurance purchase - "I hope we just bought something we'll never use !!!"
+Now, as I say about any insurance purchase - "I hope I just bought something we'll never use !!!"